BigfootDS/supercamo/README.md

 - This library lets you create custom NedbClients.
 - Each custom NedbClient that you create must include a list of Documents allowed to exist in that database client's database.
 	- EmbeddedDocuments do not need specifying, as they can only be used within Documents anyway.
-- When performing queries on Documents, you must instead perform queries on a specific database client's reference to the Document. eg. no more `Document.findOne();`, but instead `SomeClient.findOne("CollectionName", query);`.
+- When performing queries on Documents, you must instead perform queries on a specific database client's reference to the Document. eg. no more `Document.findOne();`, but instead `SomeClient.findOneDocument("CollectionName", query);`.

 ### Declare Your Models